roura356a/csk/intl.en-US/Release notes/System Component change Records/Networking/Terway.md

 |v1.0.9.14-ga0346bb-aliyun|registry.cn-hangzhou.aliyuncs.com/acs/terway:v1.0.9.14-ga0346bb-aliyun|2019-03-28|-   The issue that Terway fails to obtain the ENI information when throttling is applied to the meta server is fixed.
 -   The issue that the **failed to move veth to host netns: file exists** error is returned when you create a container is fixed.
 -   Periodic scanning is supported to check the status of ENIs.
 ENIs that are abnormally released are periodically recycled.
--   Health checks are optimized.
-TCP port checks are performed instead of HTTP path checks.
+-   Health checks are supported.
+TCP port check is performed instead of HTTP path check.

 |No impact on workloads|